KxSystems/docs/docs/ml/nlp/userguide/utils.md

 keywords: algorithm, analysis, bisecting, centroid, cluster, clustering, comparison, corpora, corpus, document, email, feature, file, k-mean, kdbplus, learning, machine, machine learning, mbox, message, ml, nlp, parse, parsing, q, sentiment, similarity, string function, vector
 ---

-# <i class="fas fa-share-alt"></i> Utility Functions
+# <i class="fas fa-share-alt"></i> Utility functions

-Within the nlp library there are a number of further functions which have particular utility in the performance of in depth document analysis.
-These are functions that extract elements of the text that can be applied to NLP algorithms, or that can help you with your analysis.
+The NLP library contains functions useful for in-depth document analysis.
+They extract elements of the text that can be applied to NLP algorithms, or that can help you with your analysis.

 ## `.nlp.findTimes`